How much meat will I take home?

 So how do we tell our customers how much meat they can expect to take home?
-With the disclaimer that anything and everything can affect final yield, processors do use a general formula for determining what you can reasonably expect with a common set of cuts and an average live animal weight.
+With the disclaimer that anything and everything can affect final yield, you can use a general formula for determining what you can reasonably expect with a common set of cuts and an average live animal weight.

-The animal then is brought onto the kill floor - I’m sorry, I mean, “harvesting room” - and is weighed after slaughter.
-At this point they have lost their skin, intestines, organs, hoofs, blood and head and have been cleaned.
-This is called the “carcass weight”, “dressed weight”, or sometimes “hanging weight”.
-Examples of factors at this stage that can affect yield are gut fill (last meal) and even whether or not the animal is muddy, such as on unshorn sheep.
+The animal then is brought onto the kill floor - I’m sorry, I mean, “harvesting room” - and slaughtered.
+At this point we remove their skin, intestines, organs, hoofs, blood and head.
+We weigh them after slaughter and this is called the “carcass weight”, “dressed weight”, or sometimes “hanging weight”.
+Examples of factors at this stage that can affect yield, beyond the removal of the items above, are gut fill (last meal) and even whether or not the animal is muddy, such as on unshorn sheep.

 The pork and beef figures were taken from the Iowa State University Extension office’s “Whole Animal Buying Guide”.
 The lamb yields were taken from South Dakota State University Department of Animal and Range Sciences’ “Did the Locker Steal Some of my Meat?” by Duane M. Wulf, PhD.